Indivior (LON:INDV) Trading Down 15.7% – Here’s What Happened

 Wall Street Analyst Weigh In

-Separately, Jefferies Financial Group reaffirmed a “buy” rating and set a GBX 1,800 ($22.65) target price on shares of Indivior in a research report on Tuesday, December 17th.
+Separately, Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 1,800 ($22.74) price objective on shares of Indivior in a research report on Tuesday, December 17th.

 About Indivior